vtexdocs/dev-portal-content/docs/guides/Checkout/fulfillment-checkout-section-api-quick-start-guides/list-pickup-points-by-location.md

 }
 ```

-- **Message error example (code CHK0264)**: `"Pickup not found"`.
-This message will appear when there are no pickup points near the location informed in this request.
+- `Message error example (code CHK0264): "Pickup not found"`: this message will appear when there are no pickup points near the location informed in this request.

 ```json
 {